mattpower02/DoxSnippet/README.md

 The cursor will go to the end of the snippet.
 We are looking at resolving this issue in version 2.0.0

+## Project Status

+This is an extension for a class project.
+There will be limited updates after version 1.0.1.

 ## Release Notes

 New Snippets available in Version 1.0.1